sannawiklund/sannawiklund/README.md

-- Aspiring fullstack developer with a passion for structured workflows, clean code and creative design.
+- .NET-fullstack developer with a passion for structured workflows, clean code and creative design.
-- Currently studying .NET development at Teknikhögskolan in Gothenburg.

 ---

 ## About Me